Emily Holmes Coleman - 4 Short Poems (1927-28)

 “Writing had never come easy to me, and the work at hand did not mean merely writing.
 It meant reliving my long-forgotten past, the resurrection of memories I did not wish to dig out from the deeps of my consciousness.
 It meant doubts in my creative ability, depression, and disheartenings.
 All through that period Demi held out bravely and by her faith and encouragement proved the comfort and inspiration of the first year of my struggle.”

 The use of blank space in the composition: the “page” comes to life, energising the words.
 The arresting depths of expression.
-The use of fragmentation, each stanza entirely capable of standing-alone as a complete poem in its own right.
+The use of fragmentation, each stanza both woven into the tapestry and entirely capable of standing-alone as a complete poem in its own right.
 The haiku-like opening tercet;

 love of the silent twilight— the benediction that is in your hands